CarmJos/UserPrefix/README-en.md

 - Real-time judgment and feedback to the player when permissions are changed.
 - Configurable sounds and messages.
 - The prefix icon can be configured as "Selected", "Has Permission" and “No Permission”.
-    - Item configuration is natively configured through ItemStack, which supports all MC settings!
 - TabList is automatically sorted according to the weight of the prefix (if there is a conflict, it can be turned off)
 - The prefix display on the player name (can be turned off if there has any conflict)
 - Simple Chat Format Placeholder support.
 (Not Recommended)